-- Click the [ ] button. - → The [Timer shooting settings] dialog box appears. - Enter the exposure time and click the [Start] button. - Enter a value between 5 seconds and 99 minutes 59 seconds in one-second increments.
+- - → The [Timer shooting settings] dialog box appears. - SECTION Enter the exposure time and click the [Start] button. - Enter a value between 5 seconds and 99 minutes 59 seconds in one-second increments.

-You can start/end bulb exposure without setting an exposure time by clicking the [ ] button.
+You can start/end remote bulb shooting without setting an exposure time by clicking the [] button.